What does it mean?

 Most of the time, as your group shares their questions you’ll simply write them down on your own paper, but if you do happen to have access to a whiteboard or some equivalent that everyone can see, that’s great too.
 As you write, restate the question to make sure you’ve got it.
 As you restate it, feel free to gently refine the question, making it more TIGHT.
 You and your group will learn to ask increasingly great questions as you practice this style.

 Watch for gaps in the passage that aren’t being covered.
 You can say something like, “Did anyone have a question about the last part of the story?”

 After your group has shared their questions, you’ll almost always want to add on one or more of your prepared questions.
 You can say, “One question I have is …..”

-This part happens fast so try to be thinking about it along the way!
-If your group asks more questions than you have time to talk about, choose the ones that are most helpful.
+Groups almost always ask more questions than you have time to talk about so you will have to pick the ones that focus on the key characters and central action.
 Aim for about five to eight questions.
 Then, arrange them in the order of the passage.
 (In other words, ask the question about verses 1-3 before the one about verse 10.)